ZacharyLong4003/Zachs-Balatro-Jokers/README.md

 # Zachs Jokers
-# THIS MOD WAS MADE FOR AN OLDER VERSION OF SMODS SO EXPECT ISSUES ON LATEST VERSION
+# THIS MOD WAS MADE FOR AN OLDER VERSION OF SMODS SO EXPECT ISSUES ON THE LATEST VERSION

 A custom mod for *Balatro* that adds a collection of original Jokers with unique mechanics.
 Art credit for Steak: [mooshe10]